Suvink/docs-choreo-dev/en/docs/develop-components/develop-components-with-git.md

             !!! info "Note"
                 Choreo currently does not support accessing private repositories in other organizations.

+#### Automatically Pull Latest Submodule Versions
+Choreo allows you to always pull the latest versions of your Git submodules from their respective repositories.
+You can enable this feature by toggling Pull Latest Submodules under Build Configurations on the Build page.
+Currently, this feature is only supported for Micro Integrator (MI) components.

+!!! tip
+    Tip: If you are building a previously built commit, it is safe to enable Image Pull Policy to Always.
+This ensures that the latest changes are correctly propagated to the deployed environment.
+You can configure this by navigating to the left sidebar → DevOps → Container, then editing the container and setting Image Pull Policy to Always.

 ## Authorize Bitbucket with Choreo

 Authorizing using a personal access token (PAT) from Bitbucket grants Choreo the following permissions to perform the respective actions on your behalf within the repository.